 When buying a helmet for your child, it should fit snug on the head without giving the child a headache.

 When your child is wearing their helmet:

-- You should be able to fit two fingers between their eyes and the bottom of their helmet.
+- You should be able to fit two fingers across the forehead between the eyebrow and the bottom rim of the helmet.